all-of-us/workbench/api/docs/notebook-servers.md

 - If a notebook server remains idle for >30m (no UI interaction or active kernels), it will be autopaused.
-- A user can manually request a "reset" of their notebook server if there is an issue, which is implemented as a deleteCluster -> createCluster.
+- A user can manually request a "reset" of their notebook server if there is an issue, which is implemented as a deleteRuntime -> createRuntime.
 - Finally, a notebook server will be deleted by an offline cronjob after they exceed a certain age.
-This ensures that all clusters have a maximum age which allows us to reason about rolling out new cluster configurations/features.
-The logic for cluster deletion is described [here](https://github.com/all-of-us/workbench/blob/30db5b4a2f4b255f3ddeec9d80f7abda7d4eac99/api/src/main/java/org/pmiops/workbench/api/OfflineClusterController.java#L53-L68).
+This ensures that all runtimes have a maximum age which allows us to reason about rolling out new runtime configurations/features.
+The logic for runtime deletion is described [here](https://github.com/all-of-us/workbench/blob/478d6eb6ae08a8e670ccba3bb26a3f9ab5661085/api/src/main/java/org/pmiops/workbench/api/OfflineRuntimeController.java#L53-L66).

 ## Persistence